Catalogue: Traditional Program: ADMINISTRATION OF THE CURRICULUM

 Belhaven University operates on a semester basis with the regular session divided into two semesters that begin in August and January.
 The summer session, divided into one two-week term and two five-week terms, constitutes an additional period of study.
 Students receive course credit toward graduation on the basis of semester hours.
-A semester hour represents one hour of recitation or two hours of laboratory work per week for one semester.
+A semester hour represents one hour of recitation or at least two hours of laboratory work per week for one semester.
+Students receive course credit toward graduation on the basis of semester hours.
 Semester hours of credit for each course are shown in the section "Courses of Instruction."Grades and Quality Points

 The meaning of the course grade is as follows: A, Superior; B, Good; C, Average; D, Passing; F, Failing; I, Incomplete; AU, Audit; NA, No Audit; W, Withdrew Before Grades; WP, Withdrew Passing; WF, Withdrew Failing; AW, Administratively Withdrawn; S, Satisfactory; U, Unsatisfactory; ES, Examination Satisfactory; CR, Credit; NC, No Credit.